silviamaggi/smd-com/_posts/2021-10-15-design-digested-21.md

 - diversity
 - inspiration
 description: "This week, tired of seeing social media-related articles, I'm sharing older ones as an inspiration to follow your own path."
+excerpt: 'This week, tired of seeing social media-related articles, I’m sharing older ones as an inspiration to follow your own path.'
 featimage: true
 featimage-alt: "Design, Digested 21 by Silvia Maggi"
 featimage-class: 'u-featured'